-- Car Hire: 5 nights/6 days hire is included including Sat Nav, collision waiver and unlimited miles (from October to April a compact 4x4 (Suzuki Grand Vitara or similar) is included in the price.
+- Car hire: 5 nights/6 days hire is included including Sat Nav, collision waiver and unlimited miles (from October to April a compact 4x4 (Suzuki Vitara or similar)) is included in the price.
 From May to September we include a compact 2-wheel drive car (VW Golf or similar) with the option to upgrade if clients wish - see ‘Personalise’ tab for details

 - Accommodation: 2 nights Frost and Fire, 2 nights Hotel Ranga and 1-night Reykjavik Centrum Hotel

 - Meals: 5 breakfasts

 - A comprehensive guidebook, detailed map of Iceland and driving instructions are provided

 Known as ‘The Land of Fire and Ice’ the island of Iceland offers its visitors natural wonders in abundance.
 This Iceland self-drive itinerary has been designed by our experts to take in some of the most exceptional sights and some of our favourite accommodation.

 As this is a self-drive holiday we have outlined what we would recommend as the ideal itinerary, based on our expertise and that of our local partners, but you can travel at your own pace and pick your own priorities for your holiday.
 The opportunities to witness the power of nature within this holiday are plentiful and so you can take your pick.